elisoncrum/piipan/docs/ci-cd.md

 ## Code Coverage

 [Code Climate](https://codeclimate.com/) is enabled on this repository to report test coverage results from automated testing in CircleCI.
 The Code Climate test reporter ID is stored in CircleCI using the `CC_TEST_REPORTER_ID` environment variable, allowing CircleCI to automatically upload coverage reports.
 The test reporter ID can be found in the Repo Settings section of Code Climate's [web console](https://codeclimate.com/github/18F/piipan).

+## Notes
+- An intermittent failure we've encountered that should be noted is that Node tasks may stall intermittently during MSBuilds in jobs related to frontend testing of the Dashboard and Query Tool.
+This causes the web server to never spin up, which in turn causes downstream test failures.
+This happens inconsistently, but causes nightly Pa11y jobs to fail from time to time.
+A theory is that it's due to CircleCI caching, but this hasn't been verified.